ryanklee/LLM-Workflow-Director/docs/domain_model.md

    - Determines and manages priorities for tasks within each stage
    - Adjusts priorities based on project progress, constraints, and LLM evaluations

-5. LLMManager
+5. ClaudeManager
-   - Handles interactions with the LLM CLI
+   - Handles direct interactions with the Claude API
    - Manages prompt generation and response processing
-   - Implements tiered LLM approach (fast, balanced, powerful)
+   - Implements tiered approach using Claude 3 models (Haiku, Sonnet, Opus)
-   - Utilizes XML tags for structured outputs with Claude models
+   - Utilizes XML tags for structured outputs
    - Employs chain-of-thought prompting for complex reasoning tasks
    - Manages context headers and summaries for LLM interactions
+   - Implements caching mechanisms for optimizing API usage and costs

 6. UserInteractionHandler
    - Manages user inputs and interactions